-At first you may not consider a simple order form to be a form of print advertising, but here me out.
+At first, you may not consider a simple order form to be a form of print advertising, but hear me out.
 It’s all about how you introduce it to the reader.

-Say for example your on stage and you want people to sign up for your course/product/service… You have a few options to actually make that happen.
+Say for example you’re on stage and you want people to sign up for your course/product/service… You have a few options to actually make that happen.